 Rivers, Heart Disease May Be Linked

-Dr. James Muller, director of Gill Heart Institute at the University of Kentucky, arranged a symposium on the issue that begins Thursday in Lexington.
+Dr. James Muller, who arranged the symposium, discerned the pattern after arriving from Harvard to become director of Gill Heart Institute at the University of Kentucky in 1996.

-But when he looked at maps of the distribution of high heart disease rates, ``I noticed that it seemed to go down the Ohio River and down the Mississippi, so I started calling it the Coronary Valley,″ Muller said in an interview.
+But in looking at maps of the distribution of heart disease, ``I noticed that it seemed to go down the Ohio River and down the Mississippi, so I started calling it the Coronary Valley,″ Muller said.

-The states that border the Ohio and Mississippi and have high death rates from heart disease are Kentucky, Missouri, Arkansas, West Virginia, Indiana, Tennessee, Louisiana, Ohio and Illinois.
+Other states that border the two rivers and rank in the top 12 for deaths from heart disease are Missouri, Arkansas, West Virginia, Indiana, Tennessee, Louisiana, Ohio and Illinois.

-Oklahoma, whose southern border is formed by the Red River, is second-highest at 120.2.
-The remaining state in the top dozen is Michigan, 11th at 108.4, which sits between two of the Great Lakes.
+New York, split by the Hudson River, has the nation’s highest rate at 135.9 and Oklahoma is second at 120.2.
+The remaining state in the top dozen is Michigan, 11th at 108.4.

-Yet, like Kentucky, New Mexico has high rates of obesity and diabetes, two of the most notorious risk factors for heart disease.
-It also is a rural state that lags in preventive health care because large numbers of people are uninsured.
+New Mexico reports the fewest deaths from heart disease, 54.2 per 100,000.
+Yet, like Kentucky, it has high rates of obesity and diabetes, two of the most notorious risk factors for heart disease, a researcher says.